princensu/FastDL/README.md

 # FastDL
-A fast downloader link for iw4x custom maps
+* A fast downloader link for iw4x custom maps
+* This repository will host iw4x custom maps so that clients can autodownload